matharotheelf/innovationartsbackend/README.md

 ```

-You can replace the given JSON body input with any.
+You can replace the above JSON body input with any.

 To access the uploaded JSON body input, input http://127.0.0.1:5000/ in any browser.